Renata Kallosh: Biography

-Kallosh is best known for her contributions to the theory of supergravity – the supersymmetric generalization of Einstein's theory of gravity.
+Kallosh is best known for her contributions to the theory of supergravity — the supersymmetric generalization of Einstein's theory of gravity.
 She was the first to quantize supergravity, obtaining the full set of Feynman rules including a new, unexpected ghost particle (now called the Nielsen-Kallosh ghost).
 This paper also gave one of the first applications of BRST symmetry to express the gauge invariances of gravity, and, incidentally, introduced the name "BRST".
 She also was the first to understand the structure of divergences in quantum theories of supergravity, showing, among other results, that supergravity with N=8 supersymmetry is finite at least up to 8 loops.
 She is the author of many papers on black hole solutions in supergravity theories.
-A particularly influential work is the recognition, in collaboration with Sergio Ferrara, that black hole solutions with higher supersymmetry correspond to attractor solutions of analogue mechanical systems.
+A particularly influential work is the recognition, in collaboration with Sergio Ferrara, that black hole solutions with higher supersymmetry have properties similar to attractor solutions of mechanical systems.

 Kallosh is also known for her contributions to string theory.
 In particular, she, along with Sandip Trivedi, Andrei Linde, and Shamit Kachru, found the mechanism to stabilize string theory vacua referred to as KKLT mechanism after the authors' last names.
-This mechanism provided a possible theoretical explanation of the anomalously small value of vacuum energy (cosmological constant), and a description of the present stage of the accelerated expansion of the universe in the context of the theory of inflationary multiverse and string theory landscape.
+This mechanism provided a possible theoretical explanation of the anomalously small value of vacuum energy (cosmological constant) and a description of the present stage of the accelerated expansion of the universe in the context of the theory of inflationary multiverse and string theory landscape.

 After the discovery of the KKLT mechanism, her interests shifted towards investigation of cosmological implications of supergravity and string theory.
 In particular, Renata Kallosh and Andrei Linde, together with their collaborators, developed a theory of cosmological attractors.
 This is a broad class of versions of inflationary cosmology which provide one of the best fits to the latest observational data.